 - If you love getting your massages in rooms that open up to fields and have a spacious feel to them, then try Sedona Spa on Jalan Campuhan.
 The rooms are beautiful and the massages are relaxing.

-For more frequent massages (bi-weekly or even daily if you like ;-)) there are dozens of spas and massage parlours in Ubud, especially on Jalan Hanoman – here 1 hour Balinese massages range between USD 5-15.
+For more frequent massages (bi-weekly or even daily if you like ;-)) there are dozens of spas and massage parlours in Ubud, especially on Jalan Monkey Forest – here 1 hour Balinese massages range between USD 5-15.
 Everything from pedicures and manicures to foot reflexology treatments and back massages is on the menu.
 As a thumb rule, we would suggest not opting for the cheapest $5 option as those often tend to translate to cramped and noisy rooms and dirty beds.
 Having said that, there are lots of good & affordable spas too, so do shop around and take your chances.

 Restaurants in Ubud